Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 Perhaps the first approach that comes to mind is the use of a relational database such as PostgreSQL and an extension like PostGIS which allows the use of spatial data types and queries on AWS Relational Database Service (RDS).
-The advantage of this approach is that it’s well established, but the strong disadvantage is cost.
+The advantage of this approach is that it's well established, but the strong disadvantage is cost.

 Databases hosted on AWS RDS have a variety of costs, but in this case, with such